 Most students will choose to take out a student loan for their undergraduate degree.
 As we’re a private institution, loan allowances for our students are a little different to other universities.
 We have comprehensive funding pages on our website for both law and business courses, each dedicated to going through all your options and how your loan and payments can work.

 It’s also worth noting that we have a series of scholarships available for our law course too.
-See our website for more information.

 How long does it take to become a barrister or solicitor if I do the 3 year undergraduate law degree?